-The AT90S2323/2343 provides two interrupt sources.
-These interrupts and the separate reset vector each have a separate program vector in the program memory space.
-Both interrupts are assigned individual enable bits that must be set (one) together with the I-bit in the Status Register in order to enable the interrupt.
+The ATtiny22/L provides two interrupt sources.
+These interrupts and the separate reset vector, each have a separate program vector in the program memory space.
+Both interrupts are assigned individual enable bits which must be set (one) together with the I-bit in the status register in order to enable the interrupt.

 The lowest addresses in the program memory space are automatically defined as the Reset and Interrupt vectors.
-The complete list of vectors is shown in Table 3.
+The complete list of vectors is shown in Table 2.
 The list also determines the priority levels of the interrupts.
-The lower the address, the higher the priority level.
-RESET has the highest priority, and next is INTO (the External Interrupt Request 0), etc.
+The lower the address the higher is the priority level.
+RESET has the highest priority, next is INTO - the External Interrupt Request 0, etc.

-Table 3.
+Table 2.
 Reset and Interrupt Vectors